Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN)

 - Risk-appropriate Perinatal Care: Increase the delivery of higher risk infants and mothers at appropriate level facility

 WHO: Multifaceted stakeholders from many disciplines and agencies both within and across state boundaries.
 In 2012, IM CoIIN began as a regionally based initiative in 13 states from the southern and southwestern U.S., with six other Midwestern states joining the effort in 2013.
 In 2014, IM CoIIN was expanded to the remaining 31 states and eight territories and refocused on national collaboration versus regional collaboration.

-WHEN: September 2012 to December 2013 (Phase 1); September 2013 to September 2016 (Phase 2)
+WHEN: September 2012 to December 2013 (first regionally focused phase); September 2013 to September 2017 (current nationally focused phase)

 FUNDER: The project is funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Service Administration (HRSA) in the Department of Health and Human Services.

 OUR ROLE: In the first phase of the IM CoIIN, we provided project teams with technical assistance on how to incorporate quality improvement principles into their work.
 In the current, nationally focused phase, we lead teams and provide the data infrastructure, online community and continuing expert technical assistance needed to support their efforts.
 We work with several national partners, including AMCHP, ASTHO and the March of Dimes.